Behind the scenes of James Comey's epic firing

 Backlash was swift, with claims from Democrats that Trump was ridding himself of an investigator who was delving too deeply into ties between his associates and Russia.
 Even some Republicans, including the chairman of the Senate intelligence committee, said they were troubled by the development and its timing.
 Comparisons to Richard Nixon, who fired a special prosecutor probing the Watergate burglary, began flying.

-The White House insisted the firing came amid questions about Comey's handing of a probe into former Secretary of State Hillary Clinton's email server.
+The White House insisted the firing came amid questions about Comey's handling of a probe into former Secretary of State Hillary Clinton's email server.
 But that explanation was betrayed by Trump's letter, which didn't mention those concerns, focusing instead on the continuing inquiry into his campaign's Russia ties.

 Officials in the West Wing, many of whom weren't aware Trump was planning to fire Comey, appeared caught off guard by the furor.